 Another recent study, this one conducted by UCLA researchers, examined data from nearly 250 people who were treated for scooter injuries at emergency rooms around Los Angeles.
 Per the UCLA Newsroom, “the study found that about one-third of them arrived by ambulance, an indication of the severity of their injuries.”

-The UCLA study found that patients fell into one of three categories: head injuries (40%), fractures (32%), and cuts, sprains or bruises without a fracture or head injury (28%).
+The UCLA study found patients fell into one of three categories: head injuries (40%), fractures (32%), and cuts, sprains or bruises without a fracture or head injury (28%).
 Most of the injuries were caused by falls, collisions with objects, or being struck by a moving vehicle.

 Only 4% of the scooter riders were wearing a helmet.

-In an email to Parentology, a Bird spokesperson pointed to a safety report that the company released in April.
+In an email to Parentology, a Bird spokesperson pointed to a safety report the company released last April.
 It found that “injury rates for e-scooters are comparable to those for bikes, and when operators act responsibly and cities invest in safe streets, injury rates are lower for all vulnerable road users.”

 The Bird report highlights the company’s “industry-leading safety policies and practices,” which include “ceasing operations after midnight when the risk to all road users increases … instituting responsible speed limits in consultation with city officials … and requiring riders to confirm they are 18 or older.”

-Despite his study’s findings, Dr. Trivedi doesn’t want to see electric scooters off the roads.
+Despite his study’s findings, Trivedi doesn’t want to see electric scooters off the roads.
 In fact, he’s a fan.
 “I use the scooters, I use electric bikes.
-It’s a positive change in the way we move around,” he said.
+It’s a positive change in the way we move around,” he says.
 “I’m all for micro-mobility.
 I just think we need to take it more seriously.”

-“[E-scooters] seem like toys, when they’re actually electric vehicles that have the capacity for danger.
+He adds, “[E-scooters] seem like toys, when they’re actually electric vehicles that have the capacity for danger.
 But there’s a middle ground where you can be safe without stifling this cool new method of transportation.”